-Unless specified otherwise in the applicable Order Form, Subscription fees are based on annual periods that begin on the subscription start date and each anniversary thereof; therefore, fees for Subscriptions added in the middle of a monthly period will be charged for that full monthly period and the monthly periods remaining in the Subscription Term.
+Unless specified otherwise in the applicable Order Form, Subscriptions require a three month minimum commitment and Subscription fees are based on annual periods that begin on the Subscription start date and each anniversary thereof.
+Except as provided in this Section 8.1 below, Subscriptions added in the middle of a monthly period, will be charged for that full monthly period and the monthly periods remaining in the Subscription Term.

 If any charges are not received from You by the due date, then at Our discretion, (a) such charges may accrue late interest at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid, and/or (b) we may suspend Our services to You until such charges are paid in full.
 We will give You at least 5 days’ prior notice that Your account is overdue, in accordance with Section 14.1 (Manner of Giving Notice), before suspending services to You.

 We shall not exercise Our rights under Section 8.3 (Overdue Charges & Suspension of Service) if You are disputing the applicable charges reasonably and in good faith and are cooperating diligently to resolve the dispute.